tomnitschke/gristruc/README.md

 return Solver
 ```

 And that's all the RUC does, really.
 It's basically a collection of the most useful results from years of in-depth Grist hackery.
-Enjoy! :D
+Enjoy!
 This may be called exactly the same way as before, but allows for having multiple functions in one column.

 ## Please share!